JupiterOne/graph-atspoke/docs/jupiterone.md

 6. Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
 7. Enter the **atSpoke API Key** generated on the atSpoke site.
-8. Enter the number of **num atSpoke requests** according to your preference.
-   See below for details on this feature.
-9. Click **Create Configuration** once all values are provided.
+8. Click **Create Configuration** once all values are provided.

 ### atSpoke Request Tracking

-Tracking atSpoke requests in the JupiterOne graph is optional.
-If you do not want to track requests and request-types, set **num atSpoke requests** to 0.

-Any number above 0 will tell JupiterOne to retrieve that many requests, starting with the most recently updated, at each polling interval.
+When the integration runs, the JupiterOne graph will request the most recent 100 atSpoke requests.
+If there are more than 100 requests available and the first 100 are not enough to establish at least 14 days of history, JupiterOne will keep collecting requests in batches of 100 until 14 days of history are established or all requests are gathered.

 These requests will be Record entities in the JupiterOne graph, and the collection size will grow indefinitely (ie. old Records will not be deleted, unlike users, teams, and webhooks which only show current in the J1 graph).

-Consider setting this number to a value a little higher than the number of requests typically expected for your **Polling Interval**.
-If in doubt, go high.
-JupiterOne will stop polling for requests once it reaches any older than the last successful date of polling.

 # How to Uninstall